WordPress/openverse/docs/cc-catalog.md

 ### How to Deploy New Airflow DAGs or Provider API Scripts to Production

 1. Log into EC2 instance with Airflow
-> Note:  Ask Alden or Brent to add your keys if necessary
+> Note:  Ask Brent to add your keys if necessary
 ```
 ssh ec2-user@ec2-54-85-128-241.compute-1.amazonaws.com
 ```